-- (F)-Any areas within the Shoreland Buffer Resource Zone that are disturbed as the result of the construction or installation of a permitted or conditional use or the expansion of a nonconformity provided in Sections 8.7 and 8.8 and are not essential to the intended use of the Development shall be restored through Revegetation natural regeneration and/or planting of native shrubs and trees appropriate to the site and designated as "no mow zones."
-See §8.4(G)(1). - (G).
-Riprap and retaining walls used for ornamental purposes or for terracing natural sSlopes that disturb natural vegetation are not permitted within the Shoreland Buffer Resource Zone. - (H).
-On the shorelines of Caspian and Eligo Lakes, †There shall be no cutting into, disturbance of, or removal of any Natural Berm separating the lakeshore property from the Lake itself.
+- (F) Any areas within the Shoreland Buffer Zone that are disturbed as the result of the construction or installation of a permitted or conditional use or the expansion of a nonconformity and are not essential to the intended use of the Development shall be restored through Revegetation appropriate to the site and designated as "no mow zones."
+See §8.4(G)(1). - (G) Riprap and retaining walls used for ornamental purposes or for terracing natural Slopes that disturb natural vegetation are not permitted within the Shoreland Buffer Zone. - (H) There shall be no cutting into, disturbance of, or removal of any Natural Berm separating the lakeshore property from the Lake itself.